sola-st/DiffSearch/README.md

   - Extra:

+      - The class `reseach.diffsearch.main.RemoveEqualCodeChanges` can be run to remove code changes with equal sides.
+These code changes are never considered by DiffSearch.
+Therfore, removing them can increase recall slightly.
       - If you received the error: " OSError: [Errno 98] Address already in use"

       - Use the following commands: